VictorCazanave/svg-maps/packages/world.capitals/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

-Contains all the capitals for countries in the World:
+Contains all the capitals in the World:
 * Andorra la Vella, Andorra
 * Abu Dhabi, United Arab Emirates
 * Kabul, Afghanistan